ryanwilsonperkin/ryanwilsonperkin.com/_posts/2013-01-11-co-op-at-research-in-motion.md

 title: Co-op at Research In Motion
 ---

-*This post was originally published on WordPress in November of 2013.*
+*This post was originally published on WordPress in January of 2013.*

 When I was in the fifth grade, I bought a copy of Interplay's "Learn to Program Basic" from a Scholastic magazine flier.